sergiofasilva/memoizeit/README.md

 ## Limit Parameter
 You can limit the number of cached results by passing a second parameter to the memoizeit function.
 This is useful to prevent excessive memory usage.

+- The `limit` option should be a natural number (non-negative integer).
+- If the `limit` option is not set, the default value is 0, meaning there is no limit.

 ```javascript
 const memoSum = memoizeit(sum, 2);